RediSearch/RediSearch/docs/docs/Quick_Start.md

 ### Download binaries

-To download and run RediSearch from a precompiled binary:
+To download and run Search and Query from a precompiled binary:

-1. Download a precompiled version of RediSearch from the [Redis download center](https://redis.com/download-center/modules/).
+1. Download a precompiled version of Search and Query from the [Redis download center](https://redis.com/download-center/modules/).

-1. Run Redis with RediSearch:
+1. Run Redis with Search and Query:

     ```sh
     $ redis-server --loadmodule /path/to/module/src/redisearch.so